- How many apartments are there at Decatur House?

 Assisted living is largely private pay, which means residents pay for the services and their monthly rent from their private funds.
 Decatur House does not offer any state or federal subsidy.
 We do assist families with finding additional funding sources to help defray the cost of care.
 An example of this would be accessing a Veteran’s Benefit or long term care insurance.
 Residents at Decatur House pay a one-time entry fee upon move-in and an ongoing monthly rental fee.
 The entrance and monthly fee varies depending on the apartment type.Back to Index

 We take great pride in the staff at Decatur House.
 With just 24 residents, and several not requiring personalized care, our staffing ratio is approximately 3 caregivers to 10 residents.
 This means residents have tremendous access to personalized care 24 hours a day.
 Our staff is awake overnight, and in addition to certified nurse aides, we have companions who spend time with residents.
 All are trained, experienced, and compassionate.Back to Index

 Who makes arrangements for appointments or services and is transportation included?

 Our concierge team at your request will coordinate appointments and communicate information as needed.
-Included in the monthly fee this concierge service is not an added cost to the family.
-Most assisted living communities will not offer this level of concierge service, and if they do, it is at a separate cost.
-Transportation within Sandwich there is no charge, outside of Sandwich there is a vehicle charge.
+Included in the monthly fee, this service is not an added cost to the family.